 Flexible layout before responsive design

-Today's responsive technology to web design is known even to beginners, but many still don't know its principles.
+Today’s responsive technology for web design is known even to beginners, but many still don’t know its principles.
 We have identified three main concepts of web development responsive design:

 - Mobile-first.
 When you create a new resource, it will be easier for you to start from the smallest screen.
 In addition to ease of build, this also tests your content and user interaction with the site.

 - One code for multi-publishing.
 On a responsive site, you write one code and use it for all desktop/mobile devices and browsers.
 This clearly saves you money and time while the site is up and running.